malvern-cads/centsecure/README.md

 ## Features

-### Linux
+### All

 #### Account Management

 - Removes unauthorized users
 - Adds users that should exist
-- Ensures all standard users don't have sudo rights
+- Ensures all standard users don't have admin rights
-- Ensures all admin users have sudo rights
+- Ensures all admin users have admin rights
 - Gives all users a secure password

+### Linux

 #### PAM